 CBSI's primary business purpose is to consolidate support services across CIC and its subsidiaries and affiliates particularly in the areas of Finance, Human Resources, Information and Communications Technology, Legal and Compliance, as well as Facilities Management.
-In 2020, CBSI introduced an online platform to allow other subsidiaries to sell directly to consumers (Concepstore).
+In 2020, CBSI introduced online platforms to allow other subsidiaries to sell directly to consumers.